Best things to do in Stanthorpe and Granite Belt Region

 Price: Free

-Mount Marlay boasts the best panoramic views of Stanthorpe and it’s not even very far from the centre of town.
+Mount Marlay boasts the best panoramic views of Stanthorpe and is not even very far from the town centre.

-It’s only 25 minutes from the car park to the summit and you can even take a picnic to enjoy at the top.
-It’s one of the most romantic things to do in Stanthorpe, especially if you go at sunset.
+It’s only 25 minutes from the car park to the summit, and you can even picnic at the top.

 Location: Lock Street, Stanthorpe